Helping children and young people to be healthy, happy, and well

-The Children and Young People's Health Partnership is unique in the UK and across Europe in its cross‐organisational, system‐wide, transformative and academically rigorous approach to improving child health services.
+The Children & Young People's Health Partnership (CYPHP) is working in London (Lambeth and Southwark).
+It is unique in the UK and across Europe in its cross-organisational, system-wide, transformative, and academically rigorous approach to improving child health services.

-- Making everday healthcare for children and young people world class
+- Making everyday healthcare for children and young people efficient and effective.

 - Using and creating the best available evidence to improve children's health.

 By helping get the small things right, using the best evidence to fix problems that affect all children and young people, and focusing on the detailed everyday needs of children, we can prevent long-term problems and improve health for all children and young people.